 - You’re tired of the back-and-forth to the repair shop.
 Some things are fixed the first time around, while others seem to need constant attention or do not get fixed right the first time.
 Either way, trips to the mechanic are costing you too much time away from work or family, in addition to money.

 - You’re tired of your old car.
 Perhaps it embarrasses you, it rattles like crazy or you have to bang on the A/C to get it working.
 Every morning when you walk outside and see the neighbor’s car, you long for something new.
 That’s perfectly normal.
 Just take a good look at your budget and make an honest assessment of your financial situation.

 - You want something safer.
 Your car is old enough where it’s simply not safe to drive.

 A good rule of thumb to estimate when it’s time to throw in the towel, is if the cost of repairs is greater than either the value of the vehicle or one year’s worth of monthly payments and increased insurance payments.

 GET AN HONEST ESTIMATE.

 The only way to make an accurate decision, is to know what to expect.
-Ask your mechanic to fully inspect the vehicle and let you know what it really needs to run like new.
+Ask your auto mechanic to fully inspect the vehicle and let you know what it really needs to run like new.